Professors H. Aquinis, J. Bailey, D.C. Kayes (Chair), G.T. Solomon, P.M. Swiercz, L. Yu

 MGT 6999.
 Thesis Research.
 3 Credits.

 The individuals and institutions central to the field of organizational behavior and development.
 Students read about, meet with, and discuss the work of persons central to the development of the field.
-Prerequisite: Doctoral candidate status with organizational behavior and development as a major or supporting field, or consent of instructor.
+Restricted to candidates in the PhD in organizational behavior and development program or with permission of the instructor.

 MGT 8383.
 Field Research in Organizational Settings.
 3 Credits.